 According to the American Academy of Ophthalmology, “A cataract is when your eye’s natural lens becomes cloudy.
 Proteins in your lens break down and cause things to look blurry, hazy or less colorful.”

-This video has a great visual way of explaining how cataracts affect vision:
+This video has a great visual way of explaining how cataracts affect vision: Click here to watch the video.

 Causes of Cataracts